Physical paradox

 A physical paradox is an apparent contradiction in physical descriptions of the universe.
-While many physical paradoxes have accepted resolutions, others defy resolution and may indicate flaws in theory.
+While multiple physical paradoxes have accepted resolutions, others defy resolution and may indicate flaws in theory.
 In physics as in all of science, contradictions and paradoxes are generally assumed to be artifacts of error and incompleteness because reality is assumed to be completely consistent, although this is itself a philosophical assumption.
 When, as in fields such as quantum physics and relativity theory, existing assumptions about reality have been shown to break down, this has usually been dealt with by changing our understanding of reality to a new one which remains self-consistent in the presence of the new evidence.